 A renovation and addition to a cherished community destination on Vashon Island creates a flexible and healthy environment for future generations to enjoy.

 9,800 SF (6,400 SF Existing; 3,400 SF Addition)

-The Vashon Island Library was originally constructed in 1983 upon a leased footprint within the Ober Park.
-The 6,196 SF brick box had little daylight and even less views into its idyllic setting, yet it was dear to the generations of residents who called Vashon Island their home.
-Despite studies showing the efficiency in cost and function to replace the library, the community rallied to keep the structure and expand it to 10,000 SF.
+The Vashon Island Library was originally constructed in 1983 on a leased footprint within Ober Park.
+The 6,200 square-foot brick box had little daylight and even less views into its idyllic setting, yet it was dear to the generations of residents who called Vashon Island home.
+Despite studies showing the efficiency in cost and function to replace the library, the community rallied to keep the structure and expand it to 10,000 square feet.